elopio/docs/source/includes/_callAPI.md

 The Call API functions are part of the `augur.api` object and follow a pattern of `augur.api.<Contract Name>.<Contract Function>(<Parameters Object>, <Callback Function>)`.

+<aside class="notice">Augur's Call API has been updated to return promises.
+Passing in a callback still works the same as before; however, now the underlying promise is returned directly to the caller.</aside>

 Augur Call API
 ---------------------------
 ```javascript